stylefieber/deploydo/README.md

 **sourcePath**: path relative to your working directory.

-**ignore**: Glob pattern.
+**ignore**: Glob pattern or an Array of glob patterns.
 Which files you want not to be uploaded.
 Check https://globster.xyz/ for examples.

 | glob pattern  | Means
 | ------------- |:-------------:|